Portal Runner: Reception and controversy

 The PlayStation 2 version received "mixed" reviews according to video game review aggregator Metacritic.
-The Game Boy Color version gave an earliest review from Nintendo Power, which gave it a score of two-and-a-half stars out of five, just nearly five months before the game was released.
+The Game Boy Color version received its earliest review from Nintendo Power, which gave it a score of two-and-a-half stars out of five.

 The PS2 version gained notoriety when it was panned by GamePro, which was the first to review the game, saying that it "looks like a late-generation PlayStation title rather than a second-generation PS2 effort."
 (Note: GamePro gave the PlayStation 2 version three 2.5/5 scores for graphics, sound, and control, and 2/5 for fun factor.)
 Trip Hawkins, then-president of 3DO and publisher of Portal Runner, sent an angry email to John Rousseau, who was president of GamePro.
 The email was published on the internet in its entirety.
 In the email, Hawkins told Rousseau that his customers were the advertisers, not the readers, and implied that the reviews should be written to keep the advertisers happy.
 Hawkins wrote: "...there is something wrong with (the reviewer), not with Portal Runner.
 If you disagree with me, you do so at your own peril....
 I should mention in passing that 3DO has been one of your largest advertisers.
 Effective immediately, we are going to have to cut that back."